pravega/pravega/cli/admin/README.md

 ```
 ./bin/pravega-admin
 ```
-You will se an output related to the default configuration parameters available at `conf/config.properties` (you may want to change this file according to your setting):
+You will se an output related to the default configuration parameters available at `conf/config.properties`.
+The values can be changed at the properties file, or use `config set property=...` to change the value.
+(you may want to change this file according to your setting):
 ```
 Pravega Admin CLI.